Between Bridges Residency

 Sunday, April 27, 6 PM

-Reading and discussion with Kay Matter and Cécil Joyce Röski
+Reading and discussion with Kay Matter and Cécil Joyce Röski (in German)

 In Muskeln aus Plastik (Plastic Muscles), Kay Matter tells the story of Kay, a non-binary person living with the effects of post-Covid and chronic fatigue.
 The book explores the invisible physical and emotional burdens that come with this illness and raises the question of how genderqueerness/trans* masculinity and desire can coexist with chronic illness.
 Matter combines autofiction with queer and disability politics, offering a profound exploration of disability, gender, and care work—without claiming to provide a final language for invisible pain.